 Plagiarism - Plagiarism is regarded by the faculty and administration as a very serious offense.
-Plagiarism is to present the work of others as one’s own.
+Plagiarism is to present the work of others as one’s own, including AI generated material, without proper permission.
 Failure to give proper acknowledgment/citation to the original author of a statement, or statements, is the most common form of plagiarism.
-Plagiarism is also to present as new and original work which was completed and submitted previously by the same author(s).
-Any student who fails to give credit for quotations or essentially identical material taken from books, magazines, encyclopedias, web sources or other reference works, or from the essays, research papers, or other writing of a fellow student has committed plagiarism.
+Plagiarism is also to present as new and original work that was completed and submitted previously by the same author(s).
+Any student who fails to give credit for quotations or essentially identical material taken from books, magazines, encyclopedias, web sources (including AI text generators) or other reference works, or from the essays, research papers, or other writing of a fellow student has committed plagiarism.

 Instructors may prohibit access to and use of electronic devices in a course, especially during quizzes and examinations.
 Electronic devices include but are not limited to calculators, telephones, smartwatches, computers, and tablets.
 Where computers are used for testing, the faculty member is expected to design and regulate the environment to minimize opportunities for students to violate academic integrity.
 This may include using lock-down web browser technology.
 Additional and more specific guidance, standards, and consequences with respect to academic integrity may be defined in each course syllabus.
 The syllabus may also state other specific expectations that will be followed in courses to encourage academic integrity.
 Students are encouraged to clarify with the instructor the exact meaning of academic integrity in each course and learning situation.